Grabot/flutter_emoji_keyboard/example/README.md

-# emoji_keyboard
+# emoji_keyboard_example

-A keyboard where you can enter emojis
+Demonstrates how to use the emoji_keyboard plugin.

 ## Getting Started